goekesmi/triton-wordpress/README.md

 I maintain a built version of this image on the Joyent Public Cloud.
 I can't mark it as public, but I can add you as a user of the image.
-If you would like to be added, please send jeff+triton-wordpress@goekesmi.com an email with your JPC uuid.
+If you would like to be added, please send jeff+triton-wordpress@goekesmi.com an email with your JPC account uuid.

 ## I want to build my own image
 ### Prerequsites